 He said a new standard, the 'Guide for Safe Design of Livestock Loading Ramps and Forcing Yards' was introduced about four years ago.

 Its a matter of timing, as to how quickly the facilities get changed over, he said.

 Its up to the individual saleyards, with their capital works programs.

 While none of these things are mandatory, they are a standard everyone has agreed to.

-ALSA executive officer Mark McDonald said all saleyards were supposed to hold induction courses for all regular users, including buyers, agents and transporters.
+ALSA executive director Mark McDonald said all saleyards were supposed to hold induction courses for all regular users, including buyers, agents and transporters.

 Certainly, our advice and understanding is that all major buyers, agents and transporters will be inducted, Mr McDonald said.